 I am getting the same questions over and over with the same request.
-“Hey, Dr. Sylvia, what advice do you have to move out of the fear that is rampant these days.”
+“Hey, Dr. Sylvia, what advice do you have to move out of the rampant fear these days.”

-They all seem to boil down to looking fear in the eye and deciding what to do next.
+It’s time to look fear in the eye and decide what to do next.

-Here is my response after some deep dives into my own pattern of facing fear over the years.
+After some deep dives into my pattern of facing fear over the years, here is my response.

-To all who read this: fear is like a family member who lingers too long, who sucks your energy, who can only live (kinda like a virus) with you as the host.
+To all who read this: fear is like a family member who lingers too long, sucks your energy, and can only live (kind of like a virus) with you as the host.

 - Fear makes us freeze at the sound of a sneeze

-- Fear makes us hoard toilet paper just in case.
+- We hoard toilet paper just in case.

-- Fear makes us stay glued to our phones to know what is going on.
+- Most of us stay glued to our phones to know what is happening.

-- Fear makes us binge on food, drink, Netflix.
+- A desire creeks up, so we binge on food, drink, and Netflix.

 - Fear makes us discount anyone who disagrees with us.

-- Fear makes us feel alone, even when others are within reach.
+- There is a sense of being alone, even when others are within reach.

-- Fear makes us feel guilty about not caring enough when others are worse off.
+- Often we feel guilty about not caring enough when others are worse off.

-- Fear makes us judge, blame, and attack so we can feel strong.
+- Fear makes us judge, blame, and attack to feel strong.

 You can add to this list from your own experiences.